mlswg/mls-protocol/draft-ietf-mls-protocol.md

   any Update or Remove proposals, or if it's empty.
 Otherwise, the `path` value MAY be omitted.

+* If the `path` value is populated, validate it and apply it to the tree:

-* If the `path` value is populated: Process the `path` value using the provisional ratchet tree and GroupContext, to generate the new ratchet tree and the `commit_secret`:
+  * If this is an external commit, assign the sender the leftmost blank leaf node in the new ratchet tree.
+If there are no blank leaf nodes in the new ratchet tree, add a blank leaf to the right side of the new ratchet tree and assign it to the sender.

   * Validate the LeafNode as specified in {{leaf-node-validation}}.
 The `leaf_node_source` field MUST be set to `commit`.